JimBell/DeepMirCut_Data/DeepMirCut_TrainTestSet_Generation/README.md

-# deep-mir-cut Train, Validation, and Test Set Generation
+# Train, Validation, and Test Set Generation

 The generateTrainTestSets.sh script will create training, validation, and testing sets.